mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * Update the group's identity tree and ratchet tree with the new participant's information

-In the case of ART, an update secret resulting from this change is the output of a DH computation between the private key for the root of the ratchet tree and the add public key from the previous epoch.
+The update secret resulting from this change is the output of a DH computation between the private key for the root of the ratchet tree and the add public key from the previous epoch.

-[[ ALTERNATIVE: The sender could also generate the new participant's leaf using a fresh key pair, as opposed to a key pair derived from the prior epoch's secret.
-This would reduce the "double-join" problem, at the cost of the GroupAdd having to include a new ratchet frontier. ]]

 ## UserAdd

-A UserAdd message is sent by a new group participant to add themselves to the group, based on having already had access to a GroupInitKey for the group.
+A UserAdd message is sent by a new group participant to add themself to the group, based on having already had access to a GroupInitKey for the group.

 ~~~~~
 struct {
-    TreeNode add_path<1..2^16-1>;
+    DirectPath add_path;
 } UserAdd;
 ~~~~~